What is a cash advance and how does it work?

 Westpac credit cards also allow you to withdraw cash at an ATM in New Zealand or overseas.
 Interest is then charged on a cash advance and this is different from the purchase interest rate.
 If you choose to withdraw cash overseas, fees may also apply.
 Here’s what you need to know about cash withdrawals on your credit card:

 Interest on cash advances starts adding up immediately

-When it comes to purchases, interest doesn’t start to be charged on new credit card spending until a certain date.
-By paying your credit card balance in full by the pay by date each month, you won’t pay interest on your purchases.
+By paying your credit card statement closing balance in full by the pay by date each month, you won’t pay interest on your purchases.

 But cash advances are different, they start to incur interest on the daily balance of each cash advance from the day you withdraw the money.
 The interest adds up daily, increasing the outstanding balance on the credit card, until the day you pay that amount in full.

 More affordable ways of borrowing money

 The best way to spend cash is from a transaction or savings account.
 However, if you need to borrow money, a credit card cash withdrawal may not be the best choice.

-A cash advance on your credit card is a way to access cash as a last resort as the interest charges mean it’s less cost-effective than other types of borrowing.
+A cash advance on your credit card is a less cost-effective than other types of borrowing.
 You may want to consider how much it will cost you to borrow money.

 Clear the balance at the end of the month